-Here is the program:
+Here is the programme:

-- Why redesign?
+- Why do a redesign?

 - How to choose your new theme?